gboulant/todogo/doc/talks/talk01.01.userguide.rst

 * Apart for the management of the contexts (create, remove, select), there is no todo command to edit the configuration.
-If you need to modify the configuration, you should directly edit the configuration file ``config.json`` (it is a command line tool, no?)
+If you need to modify the configuration, you have to directly edit the configuration file ``config.json`` (it is a command line tool, right?)
 * The default location path of a context with name ``<mycontext>`` is ``<configdir>/<mycontext>``, i.e. a subdirectory of the configuration folder.
 But you may choose any path for a context when